Queensland Cup: Regular season

 The Queensland Cup regular season usually begins in early March and runs until late August.
 A round of regular season games is played every weekend for twenty-four weeks.
 In most rounds, matches are played on Saturday nights/afternoons and Sunday afternoons.
 Each team receives one bye during the regular season.

 The regular season also features a number of themed rounds, where proceeds from the games go to various charities.
 In 2018, these rounds included ANZAC Round, Indigenous Round, Men of League Round, Women in League Round, "Turn to Me" Round and the annual Country Week.

 Country Week

 The Queensland Cup has the largest regional footprint of any professional sporting code in Queensland, hosting regular season and trial matches over a large geographical footprint.

-It is also unique amongst professional sporting competitions in Australia, since 2012 in partnership with the Queensland Government the Queensland Cup has taken matches to regional Queensland, country towns and cities, to engage fans at a grassroots level.
+In Round 20, 2011 the Souths Logan Magpies game against the Northern Pride was relocated from the Magpies home ground in Brisbane to Yusia Ginau Oval, Bamaga on Cape York.
+The game attracted 2000 spectators, and was so successful that the following year QRL in partnership with the Queensland Government introduced the 'Country Week' concept and took matches to regional Queensland, country towns and cities, to engage fans at a grassroots level.
 This round usually takes place in July.

 Locations which have hosted Country Week games include: